eclipse-theia/theia-website/src/docs/user_ai.md

    - Always deny (disables the tool)

 The confirmation dialog also shows the tool's description (when the tool provides one) and a collapsible **arguments** block.
 The summary line gives you a one-line preview of the arguments; expanding it reveals the formatted parameters, which is useful for tools like "create pull request" where the body and target really matter for the approve/deny decision.

+### Keyboard Shortcuts and Bulk Approval

+To reduce friction when working with the default *Confirm* mode:

+- When a confirmation is pending, press `Ctrl+Enter` to approve or `Ctrl+Shift+Backspace` to deny the latest pending confirmation.
+The Allow button is focused automatically when a confirmation appears, and the shortcuts do nothing while no confirmation is waiting.
+- The **Tools** tab offers an **Allow Default Tools** action that bulk-approves the built-in tools in a single step (setting them to *Always Allow*).
+It deliberately skips MCP tools, disabled tools, and tools that always require confirmation (such as shell execution), and it leaves the global default unchanged.

+A one-time explanatory snippet is shown above the first confirmation in a chat, and the chat welcome page shows an info box about tool confirmation until you configure it (by changing the default or setting any per-tool mode).

 > **Migration note:** The previous magic key `"*"` inside `ai-features.chat.toolConfirmation` is not honored.
 Migrate any global override to the new `ai-features.chat.defaultToolConfirmation` preference.
 Tools that explicitly require confirmation before being auto-approved (for example shell execution) still default to *Confirm* regardless of the global default, so you have to opt them in individually.